inckie/AnotherGlass/README.md

 Can use Java object stream or JSON Lines to send data to Google Glass, since I don't want to mess with protocol buffers yet.

+## Media Playback Controls

+While the Host Service is running, AnotherGlass mirrors the currently playing media session from the phone to Glass in near real-time.
+Any app that integrates with the Android media system (Spotify, YouTube, YouTube Music, Podcast apps, etc.) is supported automatically — no extra setup is required.

+**What you see:**
+- The current track title, artist, and playback state are shown on the phone app UI.
+- **Explorer Edition:** a dedicated media live card appears in the Glass timeline whenever something is playing.
+Tap it to open the playback controls screen.
+- **Enterprise Edition:** a media card appears in the Glass timeline when a session is active.

+**Controls from Glass:**
+- **Tap** — play / pause toggle.
+- **Double-tap** — skip to next track.
+- **Explorer Edition playback screen:** swipe left/right to reach dedicated Previous and Next track cards; tap either to send that command.

+Controls that the source app does not support are automatically disabled based on what the app reports as available actions.

+The media card disappears automatically when there is nothing playing.

 ## Debug Python client
 There is a simple Python client in `python` folder to test the Glass Enterprise application without the mobile application.
-It can send fake GPS coordinates and notifications to the Glass.
+It can send fake GPS coordinates, notifications, and simulated media playback state to the Glass, and also receives and handles media control commands sent back from the Glass.
 Make sure to change communication protocol to JSON Lines by setting `SerializerProvider.currentSerializer` to `JSON`.

 ## AnotherGlass Plans